-Being a freelance logo designer I was obviously super hyped to see the redesign of the new Formula 1 logo redesign (below), and I was also really impressed by the 3 F1 fonts that were created for the new F1 brand identity: F1 Reg, F1 Turbo & F1 Torque.
+Being a freelance logo designer I was obviously super hyped to see the redesign of the new Formula 1 logo redesign (below), and I was also really impressed by the three brand new F1 fonts that were created: F1 Reg, F1 Turbo & F1 Torque.

 Richard Turley, executive creative director of content and design, led the project for W+K London.
 “Creatively, the challenge was to reposition Formula 1 as a forward-facing entertainment brand, which works across a multitude of channels,” he said.